 Don’t Regret It, Get Started Today

 Where do you go for guidance?
 Your trusted advisors, such as your banker, accountant, attorney, board members, business acquaintances.
-You may also use your chamber of commerce or industry association for connections to people that will help you.

 About the Author